NT01/lessons-learned/how-to-start-before-you-build.md

 *Solution space*
 - How are they solving the problem now?
 - How can you add or enable a solution to this problem?
-As the potential solutions are being refined, we come back to the idea of the build-measure-learn cycle and validating assumptions.

 Third, then, is the lesson that we can validate hypotheses in a variety of ways.
 One method is through user research (e.g. focus groups, surveys, observation, interviews), and another is through creating of a minimum viable product.
 Despite the draw of building a "perfect" solution, the MVP approach is incredibly valuable and can take forms such as a lightweight prototype, email-first startup, Wizard of Oz MVP, among other forms.
 Dropbox provides a compelling [case study](http://techcrunch.com/2011/10/19/dropbox-minimal-viable-product/) for the value of an MVP.